 SSL Certificates, Certificate Service

-A single-domain webserver certificate needed to enable SSL operation on your server.
+- A single-host certificate to required for SSL functionality on your server.

 Wildcard SSL Certificates

-Privacy and Information Security permits Wildcard SSL certificates (example: *.dept.illinois.edu) to be issued only in certain cases where there is a technical need and security concerns have been addressed.
-To obtain Wildcard certificates, please send email to email@example.com with a brief justification of why a wildcard certificate is needed.
+Wildcard SSL certificates (example: *.application.unit.illinois.edu) may be requested, but they are normally only issued only in cases where there is a validated and appropriate technical need, and where security risks have been addressed.
+To obtain a wildcard certificate, please send email to email@example.com and CC firstname.lastname@example.org with a brief justification of why a wildcard certificate is needed.

 Code Signing Certificates

 Code Signing certificates may be issued in cases where there is a technical need and security concerns have been addressed.
 Code-signing certificates can not be issued per-unit unfortunately.
 This means that all code signed with a UIUC Code Signing Certificate is signed by "University of Illinois at Urbana-Champaign".
 The risk is that mishandling could cause external entities to declare that all code signed by our fair institution should not be trusted.
 Because of this risk, the requesting entity should be ready to provide managed, controlled infrastructure to host the Code-Signing certificate.

 To obtain a Code Signing certificate, please send email to email@example.com with a brief justification of why a Code Signing certificate is needed.